Trump rolled back this environmental rule. California may replace it with a stronger one

 “Further losses (of vernal pools) are hugely problematic for the huge number of species that depend on the wetlands,” said Defenders of Wildlife’s Zwillinger.

 The state water board already has broad authority under state law to protect wetlands, but often has deferred to regional water boards or the federal government.
-State officials say the proposed “Waters of the State” rule would establish which wetlands would be protected – and would be invoked if the Trump administration loosens enforcement.
-Even though the Trump administration has taken the initial steps, it’s not yet clear how the new federal rules will play out in practice.
+As the regulatory ground shifts in Washington, state officials say they want to be ready to step in depending on how far the Trump administration goes in loosening the rules.
+California’s proposed “Waters of the State” rule would clarify which wetlands would be protected.

-“We’re trying to make sure that we build our procedures so that we have the necessary flexibility to address that Waters of the U.S. rule, wherever it lands,” said Paul Hann, chief of the board’s watersheds and wetlands section.
+“Current regulations have not been adequate to prevent losses in the quantity and quality of wetlands in California, where there have been especially profound historical losses of wetlands,” the proposed rule says.

 The state board, after years of deliberation, is expected to finalize the rules as early as December.
 Environmentalists say the rule can’t come soon enough – and has taken on greater importance in the Trump era.